ionlights/ionlights.github.io/content/post/self-hosted/setting-up-liso-wireguard/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
-url: setting-up-lsio-wireguard

 title: "Setting up linuxserver/wireguard"
 subtitle: "Putting your docker stack behind a VPN."
 summary: >-
-  Post-Net-Neutrality, VPNs are a great thing (they were before,  too).
-Using a VPN, though, is a bit a paint when it comes to Docker as most VPNs expect to take over a network interface and have GUI apps associated with them.
+  Post Net-Neutrality, VPNs are a great thing (they were before,  too).
+Using a VPN, though, is a bit of a pain when it comes to Docker.
+Most VPNs expect to take over a network interface and have GUI apps associated with them.
   Let's see how to pipe your Docker traffic through Wireguard using Docker.

-authors: [ionlights]
+authors: [ ionlights, ]

-tags: []
+tags: [ Homelab, Networking, VPNs, ]
-categories: []
+categories: [ Guides, ]

 date: 2020-04-30T08:47:28Z
-lastmod: 2020-04-30T08:47:28Z

 featured: false
 draft: false